Seed trading is an excellent way to acquire tomato seeds at little to no cost.

 In proper trading, money does not change hands.
 Instead, your saved seeds become currency to use to “purchase” next year’s seeds.

 Also, by exchanging seeds with other gardeners, you can try new varieties you may not have considered before.

 Follow appropriate procedures for saving tomato seeds.
 Along with tomato seeds, save other types of seeds (such as flowers or various vegetables) to trade.

-Looking for a good place to post your seeds?
-Try these seed exchange forums.
+4. Looking for a good place to post your seeds?
+Try these seed exchanges.

 Q. How many seeds should I include in a packet when seed trading?

 Standard number for trading: at least 25 seeds.
 If your seeds are rare or if you have only limited amounts, be sure to say so in your post so there is no question from other traders.
 Or agree with the other trader how many seeds you will exchange.

 Q. Where do I get seed packs for seed trading?

 Use small envelopes, coin packets (available from banks), small plastic snack-size zipper bags, glassine envelopes (available at arts and hobby stores), and tea bag envelopes.
 Or make and print your own seed packs.
 Be sure to label each variety clearly.